airbnb/lottie/ios.md

 ```
 Describes the behavior of an LottieAnimationView when the app is moved to the background. (iOS only)

-The default is `.pause`
+The default is `.continuePlaying` when using the Core Animation rendering engine, and `.pauseAndRestore` when using the Main Thread rendering engine.

 Options:
 : **stop**: Stop the animation and reset it to the beginning of its current play time.
 The completion block is called.
 : **pause**: Pause the animation in its current state.
 The completion block is called.
 : **pauseAndRestore**: Pause the animation and restart it when the application moves back to the foreground.
 The completion block is stored and called when the animation completes.
+This is the default when using the Main Thread rendering engine.
+: **continuePlaying**: The animation continues playing in the background.
+This is the default when using the Core Animation rendering engine.

 ### Loop Mode
 ```swift